ThomasByr/chess/README.md

 - added signal handling and async input
 - minor improvement of the evaluation function
 - added basic endgame detection and alternate king map
+- implemented pawn promotion for additional target pieces (ask for user input)
+- as user is requested an additional input, cpu can only promote to queen as of now (there could still be bugs)

 </details>